 3. Eggplant.
 Though Luke still shrugs if I sauté eggplant in olive oil and garlic , he loves this veggie when I prepare it in eggplant parmesan.
 Like the garden burgers, his remark is: “Oh mommy, I love the meat.”
 I use the less bitter Japanese eggplant and have more success, especially when it’s fresh from the garden.

 4. Swiss chard.
-After watching this video by Dani Spies, I have been making Swiss chard regularly.
+I have been making Swiss chard regularly.
 It takes a bit of time to chop, but it’s simple to sauté in olive oil.
 This has become a household favorite, as Luke “loves the salad.”

 5. Red peppers.
 I was a proud health-nut mom when I went to the grocery store a few weeks ago and Luke’s only request was red peppers.
 He likes them raw, not cooked, and I guess it’s the sweet taste that wins him over.
 Either way, I now include them in lunches and serve them as snacks.
 What a great way to get vitamin C, thiamine, vitamin B6, beta carotene, and folic acid.*